JMRI/JMRI/scripts/HOWTO-distribution.md

         git push github
 ```

 - Create a new "release branch" using Ant.
 (If you need to make a "branch from a branch", such as nearing the end of the development cycle, this will need to be done manually rather than via ant.)
-(There's a summary of the steps involved in this at the bottom) (This did not properly push the new branch in the .2 build, check that this time)
+(There's a summary of the steps involved in this at the bottom)

 ```
         ant make-test-release-branch